 Ancient Adhesives - A window on prehistoric technological complexity

-The Ancient Adhesive’s project aims to create a new computational method to study technological complexity in (pre)historic times.
-We do this with 29 partners mainly from museums and universities, and with funding from the European Research Counsel.
+The Ancient Adhesives project aims to create a new computational method to study technological complexity in (pre)historic times.
+We do this with 29 partners mainly from museums and universities, and with funding from the European Research Counsel (ERC).
 The project’s models are initially applied to measure the complexity of prehistoric glue technology.
 They can be adapted to analyse and compare different technologies, for example copper smelting and pottery production.

 Glue: behavioural and technological complexity

-To study the evolution of Neandertal and modern human cognitive capacities, certain find categories are taken to reflect behavioural and thus cognitive complexity.
-Among these are art objects, pigments, personal ornaments and complex technology, e.g. composite tools and glues.
-Of these technology is best-suited to trace changing behavioural complexity, because 1) it is the least vulnerable to differential preservation, and 2) technological behaviours are present throughout the history of our genus.
-Adhesives are the oldest examples of highly complex technology.
-They are also known earlier from Neandertal than from modern human contexts.
-Understanding their technological complexity is thus essential to resolve debates on differences in cognitive complexity of both species.
-However, currently, there is no agreed-upon method to measure technological complexity.
+To study the evolution of Neanderthal and modern human cognitive capacities, certain archaeological find categories are taken to reflect behavioural and thus cognitive complexity.
+Among these are art objects, pigments, personal ornaments and complex technologies like composite tools and adhesives.
+Technology is best-suited to trace changing behavioural complexity, because unlike art objects and ornaments it is present throughout the history of our genus.
+Adhesives are one of the the oldest example of highly complex technology.
+They are also known earlier from Neanderthal than from modern human contexts.
+Understanding their technological complexity is thus essential to resolve debates on differences in cognitive complexity between both species.
+However, there is currently no systematic method to measure technological complexity.

-3. Evaluate the development of adhesive technological complexity through time and across species using a range of
+- Evaluate the development of adhesive technological complexity through time and across species using a range of explicit complexity measures.

-By analysing adhesives, it is possible to measure technological complexity, to identify idiosyncratic behaviours and to track adoption and loss of complex technological know-how.
+Using the Ancient Adhesives project approach, it is possible to precisely measure technological complexity, to identify idiosyncratic behaviours and to track adoption and loss of complex technological know-how.
 This represents a step-change in debates about the development of behavioural complexity and differences/similarities between Neanderthals and modern humans.